RENCI-NRIG/IRIS/experiments/workflows/01-bypass-staging-1-cache-corrupt-v2/README.md

 Run the workflow.
 This must be run from the intented submit host.
 For example, if it is to be run from `uc-submit`, `ssh` there and when calling this script, the first positional argument should be `uc`.
-To allow for multiple workflows to be run, at the same time, this workflow will not block.
+To allow for multiple workflows to be run, at the same time, background this process.

 ```
 usage: workflow.py [-h] [-t TIMESTAMPS_FILE] [-p] {unl,uc,syr,ucsd} dir run_id [1, 1000]